 Using the TNREGINET, apply for an Encumbrance Certificate in a simple and convenient way.
 To complete the process you may be required to pay certain fees and charges, which are mentioned on the portal.
 Make sure to check these prior to applying.

 To view your transaction status on the TNREGINET portal, click on ‘E-payment’ under the ‘E-services’ tab and select ‘Payment’.

 You can access the document on the TNREGINET portal and edit it until it is being processed in the back office.

 Yes, all the registration details can be acquired from the concerned sub-registrar’s office directly.

-The EC (encumbrance certificate) is an important document when it comes to buying or selling a property.
+The Tamil Nadu EC is an important document when it comes to buying or selling a property.
 This certificate will help you get detailed information on all previous transactions carried out on the concerned property.
-However, it may not be enough to prove ownership; hence, you also need to obtain a possession certificate along with the encumbrance certificate.

 Yes, you can take an Encumbrance Certificate offline in Tamil Nadu if you are not comfortable with the online process.